redsanket/spark/external/spark/guide/spark_from_oozie.rst

 PySpark & grid installed Python 2.7 Example (Spark 2.x)
 -------------------------------------------------------

-You can use the python 2.7 or 3.6 installed on the grid (reference https://twiki.corp.yahoo.com/view/Grid/PySparkIPython) with oozie.
+You can use the python 2.7 or 3.6 installed on the grid :ref:`swp` with oozie.

 workflow.xml